-*Note from A Chronic Voice: Marie makes some relatable points in this post, as many of us with chronic illness often have trouble explaining the level of pain we’re truly in.
+*Note from A Chronic Voice: Marie makes some relatable points in this post, as many who are chronically ill often have trouble explaining chronic illness and the pain they’re in.
 And with the way modern society is structured, we are often guilt ridden, and feel like a burden to our friends and family.
 It is crucial however to set boundaries, advocate for ourselves, and ask for help that we actually need.
 This will not only improve the quality of our lives, but also allow our loved ones into an important journey that they often want to be part of.

 What is Chronic Illness?

 A chronic illness is a health condition that a person experiences that’s persistent.
 It’s chronic, so it isn’t something that goes away.
 While the severity of symptoms might change for better or for worse or have ups and downs, a chronic illness typically lasts for your entire life.

 Chronic illnesses can be manageable in many cases with medication, lifestyle changes, and, if applicable, nutrition supplements, or appropriate physical activity.
 It’s important to remember that every chronic illness is different and that even with the same diagnosis, everyone with a chronic illness experiences it differently.

 There may be overlap and universal themes, but no two people are alike.
 If someone doesn’t have a chronic illness, they might assume that it’s like having a cold for the rest of your life, or they might not be able to grasp that it’s something with ups and downs that doesn’t go away.
 There are misconceptions about chronic illnesses that lead a lot of people to hide their condition because they feel that they’ll be misunderstood if they tell people about it, but for a lot of people, it’s essential to be able to explain your condition to others so that they do understand.